Take the quiz to find out which running watch you should buy

 A brand like Garmin with their Forerunner, Fenix, and Vivo series has been leading the way in smart, interactive running watches for years now, but in the current marketplace the brand names are endless.
 Suunto, Fitbit, Polar, and TomTom, are just a few popular companies to consider.
 There are even some smartwatches, with brands like Apple and Samsung that can be used as running watches.

 If your head is swimming with questions, take heart, dear athlete.
-With your comfort in mind, we’ve developed an expertly algorithmized quiz and the following stress-free guide to help you select the perfect watch for your needs.
+With your comfort in mind, we’ve developed our quiz to give you a stress-free guide to help you select the perfect watch for your needs.

 Just click on the start quiz button, answer a few simple questions about your preferences, and compare dozens of watches from the best brands in the business in no time at all.
-We promise these watches will keep you in athletic bliss for years to come.
+We hope the watch will keep you in athletic bliss for years to come.

 The basics for most running watches today are GPS, heart rate monitoring, step tracking, and an ability to observe this all in real-time on your watch’s screen.